Contact

 Adopting through the foster care system is a meaningful journey that requires a clear understanding of New Jersey’s specific legal milestones.

-While you focus on helping a child settle into your home, Foster + Bloom provides the professional strategy and oversight necessary to secure your family’s future.
-Whether you are a resource parent or a birth mother, we help you manage the documentation and regulatory requirements with clarity and compassion.
+While you focus on helping a child settle into your home, Foster + Bloom provides the professional strategy and support necessary to secure your family’s future.
+Whether you are a resource parent, relative, or kinship caregiver, we help you navigate the documentation and regulatory requirements with clarity and compassion.

 Do You Need a Lawyer to Adopt from Foster Care in New Jersey?

-The New Jersey Division of Child Protection and Permanency (DCP&P) handles the social and safety aspects of a placement, but we serve as your personal legal advocates.
-While a caseworker manages the child’s file, our priority is protecting your rights and ensuring your family’s unique needs remain the primary focus of the court.
+The New Jersey Division of Child Protection and Permanency (DCP&P) coordinates the social and safety aspects of a placement, while we partner with you as your personal legal advocates.
+While a caseworker coordinates the child’s file, our priority is protecting your rights and ensuring your family’s unique needs remain the primary focus of the court.

 Legal representation is critical in several technical areas:

-• Secure Adoption Subsidies: We negotiate with the state to ensure children receive the financial support they are entitled to for medical, health, or specialized needs.
+• Secure Adoption Subsidies: Where a child is eligible under New Jersey adoption assistance rules, we collaborate with the state to secure the financial support and subsidies available for medical, health, or specialized needs.

-• Protect Contested Placements: If biological relatives emerge, we advocate for the child’s stability by demonstrating the strong psychological bond you have established.
+• Protect Contested Placements: If biological relatives seek placement, we advocate for the child’s stability by demonstrating the strong psychological bond you have established.

 • File Motions to Intervene: We secure your legal standing to ensure your voice as a primary caregiver is heard and respected during judicial reviews.

-• Manage Finalization Paperwork: We prepare the petitions and documentation to ensure the final hearing is a seamless, joyous, and legally sound milestone.
+• Prepare Finalization Paperwork: We write the petitions and documentation to ensure the final hearing is a seamless, joyous, and legally sound milestone.

 By partnering with our team, you gain a guide who understands the specific legal distinctions within New Jersey’s family-building laws.
 We provide the individual attention and tailored strategy that state-provided services are not always structured to offer.